 Abstract: The Eleusinian Mysteries induced an “artificial crisis” in

 participants that effected a change in consciousness – metanoia.
+This

-brief description And overview of the nine days of the Mysteries And
+description And overview of the nine days of the Mysteries And

 cosmological beliefs are reviewed.
-Socrates is described as a
+Socrates is described as a revealer

-basis of the indictment of “impiety” that led to his execution.
+indictment of “impiety” that led to his execution.

-This paper reflects upon on the phenomenology of religious
+This paper reflects upon on the phenomenology of religious experience.

-thesis that Mysteries were initiation rituals of a voluntary, personal And secret nature that
+were initiation rituals of a voluntary, personal And secret nature that

 aimed at a change of mind through experience of the sacred[ii] And

 Synesius’ preservation of a comment by Aristotle on “the condition” to

 experience of the sacred.